 A PRP treatment session for one area (either the frontal half of the scalp or the crown area) is £795.
 The price reflects the quality of the process, using the industry’s leading device to process the blood sample safely and with a sound scientific basis.
 We feel that cheaper alternatives are unable to achieve the correct effective concentration of platelets in order to maximise the changes of treatment success.

 As PRP is relatively new for treating hair loss patients results are still on going.
 This patient below shows his results three and a half months after his first PRP session at our clinic.

-Three and a half months after PRP treatment into crown:
+Before (Left) and After (Right) Three and a half months after PRP treatment into crown and mid scalp:

-Area of crown under magnification showing patients mole and improvements in hair caliber after PRP treatment & Three and a half months after PRP treatment into crown and mid scalp.
+Before (Left) and (After) Right area of crown under magnification showing patients mole and improvements in hair caliber after PRP treatment.

 To discuss PRP treatments in more detail please contact us at The Maitland Clinic on 0800 612 6076 or complete our contact form.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.